ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The details of both `DID resolution` and `DID dereferencing` are out of scope for this document.

-The `iss` or `kid`, might not be DID URLs, however the following interfaces MUST be satisfied in order to ensure issuer identity documents, and associated keys are discoverable in a consistent manner.
+The `iss` or `kid`, might not be DID URLs, however the following interfaces MUST be satisfied in order to ensure Issuer identity documents, and associated keys are discoverable in a consistent manner.

 #### Resolving Identity Documents